caltechlibrary/newt/INSTALL.md

 #### step 3

 For these three tasks we're going to use the Go command.
-It assumed are still int eh directory where you completed step 2.
+It assumed you are still in the directory where you completed step 2.

 1. Build the newt application
 2. Test the newt application